cardonabits/haxo-hw/docs/manual/manual.md

 <a name="hacking"></a>

 ### Hacking
+Your haxophone runs on Linux, and sometimes it is necessary (or fun) to just poke inside.
+For that you will need to log into your system.
+There are three supported ways to do so.

  <a name="howto-connect"></a>

 #### Howto Connect to the Haxophone
-There are several ways to connect to the haxophone.
+There are three ways to connect to the haxophone.
 The easiest way is to use SSH over ethernet.

 ##### SSH over Ethernet
 The easiest way to connect is to use SSH over ethernet (connecting via WiFi is possible, but the default Haxophone images have WiFi disabled for performance.
 WiFi activity can introduce delays that affect latency while playing).